Relax anywhere, anytime with slow, rhythmic breathing

 - To end the session, count silently and slowly from one to three.
 Open your eyes.
 Say to yourself, “I feel alert and relaxed.”
 Begin moving slowly.

-Adapted from: How to Use Imagery, National Cancer Institute, updated July 16, 2012.
+Adapted from: Learning to Relax, National Cancer Institute, posted February 29, 2016.
 This article is meant to provide general information, not specific medical advice.
 Consult your doctor for diagnosis, treatment and answers to your health questions.
 Massage practitioners do not diagnose or prescribe.